lumirth/warlock/README.md

 - Docker.
 See [Docker installation](https://docs.docker.com/install/).

-Everything else should install accordingly through the docker setup.
+Everything else should install accordingly through the docker-compose setup.

+However, you may want to develop the frontend outside of the container for better reload times.
+To do so, make sure you have node installed and use `npm i` in the `frontend` directory.

 ## Installation

 1. Clone the repository
 2. Open in IDE
-3. `docker-compose up --build`
+3. `docker-compose up`

 ## Usage